-September 20, 2022
+September 18, 2023

 Eureka College is situated on 80 beautiful tree-lined acres in the city of Eureka- a peaceful residential community of approximately 5,000 residents - in central Illinois.
-Our exclusive size of just over 500 students and small-town/rural location help make Eureka College one of the safest campuses in the nation.
-As a matter of fact, the College was recognized as one of the 2016 safest colleges in the state by BackgroundChecks.org.
+Our enrollment of approximately 500 students and small-town/rural location help make Eureka College one of the safest campuses in the nation.

-Safety is a top priority and we ensure that our policies, actions and organizational structure reflect that.
-For example, the Title IX Coordinator is one of my direct reports and we have frequent and standing meetings.
-In addition, we have an Inclusive Excellence Team comprised of internal and external experts in various aspects of diversity, equity and inclusion.
+Safety is a top priority, and we ensure that our policies, actions, and organizational structure reflect that.
+For example, the Title IX Coordinator is a direct report, and we have frequent and standing meetings.
+In addition, we have an Inclusive Excellence Team comprised of internal and external experts in various aspects of diversity, equity, and inclusion.
 Further, Eureka College has its own police/public safety department that provides a full-time campus police officer throughout the week and services for weeknights and weekends as needed.
-Eureka College also partners with the City of Eureka Police Department and the Woodford County Sheriff's Department, when additional assistance is needed.
+Eureka College also partners with the Eureka City Police Department and the Woodford County Sheriff's Department when additional assistance is needed.

 Founded by abolitionists affiliated with the Christian Church (Disciples of Christ) in 1855, Eureka College exists to cultivate excellence in learning, service, and leadership and our inclusive, close-knit community, allows us to create a unique and fulfilling liberal arts educational experience.
-With a student-faculty ratio of only 12:1 and over 40 student clubs and organizations, we are able to provide a level of personalized attention to growth and transformation that results in an impressive list of student outcomes and achievements.
+With a student-faculty ratio of only 12:1 and many student clubs and organizations, we are able to provide a level of personalized attention to growth and transformation that results in an impressive list of student outcomes and achievements.